LoyolaChicagoCode/clickcounter-android-rxscala/README.md

     libraryDependencies ++= Seq(

-If you are using Eclipse, you will also need to
+If you are using IntelliJ IDEA, you will also need to

 - rerun

-        $ sbt eclipse
+        $ sbt gen-idea

 - File > Refresh